alexwlchan/til/src/_posts/2024/2024-01-17-create-a-directory-first.md

 ---
+layout: post
+title: Create a directory before you `cp` or `mv` a file to it
 date: 2024-01-07 20:23:36 +0000
+tags:
+  - bash
 ---
 Not an exciting snippet, but one I should remember – the bash builtins really aren't too bad for creating a directory before it exists when you `mv`/`cp`: